Eddie Garbett

 William Edward Garbett (born 14 September 1949) is an English former professional footballer who scored 40 goals from 200 appearances in the Football League playing on the right wing for Shrewsbury Town, Barrow and Stockport County.
 He also played non-league football for Telford United.

+Personal life

+After his playing career, Garbett was employed at GKN Sankey in Telford, Shropshire before becoming director of a milk delivery company.
+He was living at Ketley, Telford, in 2008.